Advertisement

 Life can be a bowl of maraschino cherries.

-The Marasca cherry (Prunus cerasus var. marasca) is a type of sour Morello cherry that grows largely in Bosnia, Croatia, Herzegovina, northern Italy and Slovenia.
 With a bitter taste and a drier pulp than other cherry varieties, they are ideal to make cherry (maraschino) liqueur.
 The cherries were originally preserved in the liqueur as a delicacy for royalty and the wealthy.

-• Learn more about Morellos, Royal Anns, sweet cherries, sour cherries, and other cherry facts.
+• Learn more about Morellos, Royal Anns, sweet cherries, sour cherries and other cherry facts.

-• See recipes for black forest cake, whose chief decorations are chocolate shavings and…maraschino cherries.
+• See recipes for Black Forest Cake, whose chief decorations are chocolate shavings and…maraschino cherries.

-Â© Copyright 2005- 2008 Lifestyle Direct, Inc. All rights reserved.
-Images are the copyright of their respective owners.
+© Copyright 2005-2024 Lifestyle Direct, Inc. All rights reserved.
+All images are copyrighted to their respective owners.